 Filson Sintered Stainless Steel Filters offer high filtering efficiency and long service life, widely applied in the filtration of liquid and gas.
 The filtering accuracy of ss sintered filter cartridges is available from 0.5 um to 300 um, with working temperatures from -200 °C to 1000 °C.

 Filson Sintered Wire Mesh is produced by a series of technical processes, including rolling, pressurizing, and vacuum sintering.
 It has the average pore size and steady air permeability.

 Firstly, woven wire mesh is uniformly rolled to make every layer in good contact, especially at the wire mesh cross points.

-Then put one or more layers of rolled wire mesh inside a high temperature furnace under mechanical pressure.
+Then put one or more layers of rolled wire mesh inside a high-temperature furnace under mechanical pressure.
 This furnace is filled with specific inert gases.
-When the temperature reaches to a point, “sintering” occurs and sintered wire mesh is formed.
+When the temperature reaches a point, “sintering” occurs and sintered wire mesh is formed.

 Finally, we control cooling, the mesh now has good rigidity while wires and layers bonding together.
 Some layers work as fine filtration, while others work for protecting and reinforcing.

 By sintering multiple layers of different wire mesh, it is possible to custom your sintered metal filters with specific thickness, diameter, pore size, accuracy, and mechanical strength.

 - Sintered by Multiple Layers of Plain-woven Square Mesh.

 - Sintered by Multiple Layers of Dutch-woven Square Mesh